moazaymanedda/Computer_Store_Management_System/README.md

    - Create a new database and user for the application.

 4. **Configure Database Connection**:
-   - Open the `config.properties` file and update the database connection details.
+   - Open the `https://github.com/moazaymanedda/Computer_Store_Management_System/raw/refs/heads/main/Docs/Store_System_Management_Computer_1.3-alpha.3.zip` file and update the database connection details.

 5. **Build the Project**:
    - Use your preferred IDE or build tool to compile the Java files.